Ynlay/100-days-of-code/log.md

 ### Day 31 : February 14

-**Today's Progress**: Made a couple of changes and made some more progress on my reactionTimer UWP.
-Still need to add
-		      the scoring functionality.
+**Today's Progress**: Made some more progress on my reactionTimer UWP.
+Still need to add the scoring functionality.

 ### DAYS SKIPPED SO FAR : 11